verklegarden/schnorr-on-evm/README.md

 This repository contains information about the Schnorr signature scheme and its (possible) applications on Ethereum and other EVM-based chains.

-For discussion, don't hesitate to join [our telegram group](https://t.me/+Vg2lFXt9dtI0ZmMy).
+For discussion, don't hesitate to join the [telegram group](https://t.me/+Vg2lFXt9dtI0ZmMy).

 ## Table of Contents